 From 1 July 2007, if you are contributing a retirement exemption amount to a superannuation fund or RSA, the amount is generally a non-concessional contribution.
-To exclude the amount from your nonconcessional contributions cap and have it count towards your superannuation CGT cap instead (\$1.255m for 2012-13), you must notify the fund on Capital gains tax cap election.
+To exclude the amount from your nonconcessional contributions cap and have it count towards your superannuation CGT cap instead (\$1.315m for 2013-14), you must notify the fund on Capital gains tax cap election.
 You must complete this form by no later than the time you make the contribution.

-For more information about the superannuation contributions caps, see Super contributions - too much super can mean extra tax.
+• Superannuation contributions caps - too much super can mean extra tax.